replikativ/replikativ/README.md

    (<? (s/commit! (:stage client-state) {"eve@replikativ.io" #{cdvcs-id}}))
 ~~~

-For more detailed examples have [a look at the tests for the pull-hooks as well](http://replikativ.github.io/replikativ/hooks.html).
-You can also find test cases for the [stage API](http://replikativ.github.io/replikativ/stage.html).
+For more detailed examples have [a look at the tests for the pull-hooks as well](https://replikativ.github.io/replikativ/hooks.html).

 A full-blown prototype application in combination with [datascript](https://github.com/tonsky/datascript) and [Om](https://github.com/omcljs/om), with an example deployment, can be found here: [topiq](https://github.com/whilo/topiq).
 In an experimental and slightly outdated project, we have also used replikativ for big [hdf5 binary blob synchronisation with datomic and analysis with gorilla](https://github.com/whilo/cnc).